Alfred Irving Hallowell

-Alfred Irving "Pete" Hallowell (/ˈhæləwɛl/; 1892–1974) was an award-winning American anthropologist, archaeologist and businessman.
+Alfred Irving "Pete" Hallowell (/ˈhæləwɛl/; 1892–1974) was an American anthropologist, archaeologist and businessman.

 Early life and education

 Hallowell was born in Philadelphia, Pennsylvania, and attended the Wharton School of the University of Pennsylvania receiving his B.S. degree in 1914.
 It was assumed he would follow a career in business but Hallowell developed interests in sociology and became first a social worker for the Family Society.

 Hallowell expanded his interests, taking classes in anthropology.
 At the University of Pennsylvania, he completed his M.A. in 1920, and his Ph.D. in anthropology in 1924.
 His doctoral dissertation was titled "Bear Ceremonialism in the Northern Hemisphere".
 Hallowell was a student of the anthropologist Frank Speck but whilst studying for his Ph.D., Hallowell travelled to Columbia University to attend the weekly seminar led by Franz Boas - the ideas discussed at which greatly influenced Hallowell's development as an anthropologist.

 Career

 From 1927 through 1963 Hallowell was a professor of anthropology at the University of Pennsylvania - excepting 1944 through 1947 when he taught the subject at Northwestern University.
 Hallowell played a central role in developing Northwestern's Anthropology department as a major centre in the United States for the study of the discipline.

 Hallowell's main field of study was Native Americans including the Abenaki, the Montagnais-Naskapi but particularly the Ojibwe, about whom he wrote nearly forty individual papers, articles, chapters, and one monograph.
 This output has been described as "one of the most complete recordings of the changing way of life of a hunting-and-gathering population that is available in the ethnographic record".

 In his research he utilised anthropological techniques such as ethnography and linguistic studies but also methods drawn from clinical psychology - mainly the Rorschach, or ink-blot, test - to assess the personality structures of Native American populations.
 Use of such a methodology made Hallowell a controversial figure for many anthropologists.

 His students included the anthropologists Melford Spiro, Anthony F. C. Wallace, Raymond D. Fogelson, George W. Stocking, Jr., Regna Darnell, Erika Eichhorn Bourguignon, James W. VanStone and Marie-Françoise Guédon.

 After his retirement, his position was filled by the linguistic anthropologist and folklorist Dell Hymes.